Jaden Hardy

-Early life and high school career
+Early life

-Hardy and his family moved to Nevada from Detroit prior to high school.
+Hardy and his family moved to Henderson, Nevada from Detroit, before high school.
 He attended Coronado High School in Henderson, Nevada.
 As a junior, Hardy averaged 30.4 points, 9.1 rebounds and 8.4 assists per game, earning Nevada Gatorade Player of the Year and Las Vegas Review-Journal Boys Athlete of the Year honors.
 On January 8, 2021, he opted out from the remainder of his senior season.
 He was named to the rosters for the McDonald's All-American Game, Jordan Brand Classic and Nike Hoop Summit.

-Recruiting

 Hardy was a consensus five-star recruit and one of the top players in the 2021 class.
 Most recruiting analysts predicted that he would play professionally instead of attending college, with Kentucky and UCLA being his most likely college destinations.
 On May 15, 2021, he announced that he would join the NBA G League, forgoing college basketball.
 He chose the G League over offers from Kentucky and UCLA, among others.